 Amplitude - defines the carrier amplitude level.
 The same level is used throughout the instrument when you move from waveform shape to another.
+This parameter is replaced by Power level when the output is AC coupled.

 Offset - defines the offset level for the carrier waveforms.
 The same level is used throughout the instrument when you move from waveform shape to another.
+This parameter will not be available when the output is AC coupled.